Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 ![](/img/bot-run-overview-1.png)

 While the overall score is what counts, it is made up a sum of individual scores based on metrics.
 See the [algorithm doc](/docs/algorithm.md) for more details, but each metric is multiplied by a weight which is set by you.
-We call the set of these weights (and the white / black-lists) the _algorithm_ of the bot.
+We call the set of these weights (and the white / black-lists) the _algorithm_ of the bot, and is set in the Edit Algo section, accessed from the dashboard.

 You can see the breakdown of each individual metric score.
 Note that each individual score already has the algorithm applied, i.e. is ```metric * weight```.